 To Make the Cream Cheese Frosting

-In a stand mixer (or using a hand held electric mixer), in a large mixing bowl, mix the cream cheese, unsalted butter, 1 teaspoon pure vanilla extract until combined.
+In a stand mixer (or using a hand held electric mixer), in a large mixing bowl, mix the cream cheese, unsalted butter, and pure vanilla extract until combined.

 To Assemble the Carrot Cake

-Add the first layer to the cake spinner or cake stand.
+Add the first layer to the cake turntable or cake stand.
 Add frosting to the top of the layer and spread it out so that it hangs over the edge.
 Add the 2nd layer.
 Add enough frosting so that it hangs over the edge.
 Add dollops of frosting to the sides and using a bench scraper, cake comb and/or offset spatula spread the frosting on the sides.
-If you are looking for a more finished look, frost in 2 parts, spread the 1st layer, refrigerate for 30 minutes, then finish with a 2nd layer.
-Sprinkle the optional chopped pecans and decorate with optional peeled small carrots.